hoangmanhlong/messenger-backend/README.md

 # Introduction

-Backend Server for Chat Application using Node.js
+Backend Server for Messenger app using Node.js

+Messenger app is also available on Android [Messenger Android](https://github.com/hoangmanhlong/messenger-android)

 # Usage